Competition climbing

-Competition climbing is a type of rock climbing held indoors on purpose-built artificial climbing walls, although earlier versions were held on external natural rock surfaces.
-The three standalone competition climbing disciplines are: lead climbing, bouldering, and speed climbing.
-A fourth discipline of "combined" is based on combinations of results in the three main disciplines.
-Competition climbing is sometimes called "sport climbing", which is the type of lead climbing performed in competition climbing.
+Competition climbing is a form of regulated rock-climbing competition held indoors on purpose-built artificial climbing walls (earlier versions were held on external natural rock surfaces).
+The three competition climbing disciplines are lead climbing, bouldering, and speed climbing.
+The result of multiple disciplines can be used in a "combined" format to determine an all-round winner (or the "combined" winner).
+Competition climbing is sometimes called "sport climbing", which is the name given to pre-bolted lead climbing.

-In competition lead climbing, competitors start at the bottom of a pre-bolted sport climbing route to reach the highest hold possible within a set time limit on a single attempt, making sure to clip the rope into pre-placed quickdraws while ascending.
-In competition bouldering, competitors climb short problems without a rope, with an emphasis on the number of problems completed, and the attempts necessary to do so.
-In competition speed climbing, competitors climb a standardised route using a top rope, in the shortest time possible.
+In competition lead climbing, competitors start at the bottom of a pre-bolted sport climbing route and lead-climb to touch or secure the highest climbing hold possible within a set time limit on a single attempt, making sure to clip the rope into pre-placed quickdraws while ascending.
+In competition bouldering, competitors climb short bouldering problems without a rope, with an emphasis on the number of problems completed, and the attempts necessary to do so.
+In competition speed climbing, competitors race-off in pairs on a standardised 'speed climbing wall' using a top rope on an auto belay, in the shortest time.